 From there, everything else is built differently.

-Investing for profitability: focus on performance
+Invest for profitability: focus on performance

 Priority aspects in this approach: